 “This book is a delight ...” - Scotland Outdoors

 The John Muir Way is one of Scotland’s Great Trails.
-It runs for 134 miles (215 km) coast-to-coast across central Scotland, from Helensburgh on the Clyde to Dunbar on the North Sea.
-The route is as suitable for cyclists as for walkers, and it can be tackled as a coast-to-coast expedition or in sections – typically ten for walkers or five for cyclists.
-Our all-new 2018 second edition includes the latest route updates approaching Strathblane and in Linlithgow, as well as the Three Lochs Way option leaving Helensburgh.
-It has mapping at 1:75,000 on 20 of its pages.
+It runs for 134 miles (216 km) coast-to-coast across central Scotland, from Helensburgh on the Clyde to Dunbar on the North Sea.
+The route is as suitable for cyclists as for walkers, and it can be tackled as a coast-to-coast expedition or in sections – typically ten days for walkers and up to five for cyclists.

 This guidebook contains all you need to plan and enjoy the John Muir Way on a bike or on foot: